CodroidHubPrivateLimited/CH-Training/README.md

 To keep the repository organized, **content is maintained in separate branches for each batch**.
 For example:

 - `July-September,2025` → Work and submissions for the July–September 2025 batch
-- Future batches will have their own branches (e.g., `October-December,2025`)

 > The **main branch** contains only the repository structure, guidelines, and instructions for contributors.